-- Create a Prioritize and begin implementation of recommendations in the Parks Master Plan - Explore opportunities for increasing the amount of active parks and open space, emphasizing those areas of the community that were relatively underserved as of 2005 and areas designated for future new residential development - Ensure that new parks and recreational amenities for the public are provided concurrent with new development - Develop splash pad at Jonny D. Wallis Neighborhood Park - Evaluate and refine the formalized process for providing support to other agencies by establishing specific program and service categories and a funding and management process specific to each category.
-Evaluate and implement a formalized process for providing support to other agencies - Continue to implement Recreation Needs Assessment recommendations - Revisit the Lake Los Carneros Master Plan, including the potential development of a Chumash Cultural Heritage Site
+- Create a Prioritize and begin implementation of recommendations in the Parks Master Plan - Explore opportunities for increasing the amount of active parks and open space, emphasizing those areas of the community that were relatively underserved as of 2005 and areas designated for future new residential development

-- Install a restroom facility at Evergreen Park - Renovate the multi-purpose recreation field at Evergreen Park after reclaimed water services is secured - Develop a multi-purpose recreation field at the existing Evergreen Park 1) Install a restroom facility at Evergreen Park; and 2) Renovate the multi-purpose recreation field after reclaimed water service is secured
+- Ensure that new parks and recreational amenities for the public are provided concurrent with new development - Develop splash pad at Jonny D. Wallis Neighborhood Park - Evaluate and refine the formalized process for providing support to other agencies by establishing specific program and service categories and a funding and management process specific to each category.
+Evaluate and implement a formalized process for providing support to other agencies - Continue to implement Recreation Needs Assessment recommendations - Revisit the Lake Los Carneros Master Plan, including the potential development of a Chumash Cultural Heritage Site - Install a restroom facility at Evergreen Park - Renovate the multi-purpose recreation field at Evergreen Park after reclaimed water services is secured - Develop a community garden in a portion of Armitos Park in Old Town - Promote incorporation of childcare centers into future commercial and residential development - Develop a multi-purpose recreation field at the existing Evergreen Park 1) Install a restroom facility at Evergreen Park; and 2) Renovate the multi-purpose recreation field after reclaimed water service is secured